rtmigo/dmk_py/README.md

    expected one.

    If everything matches, then the block refers to the given secret name.
-   A coincidence is less likely here than the proximity of two randomly selected atoms from the visible universe.

    We checked the mutual correspondence of a 256-bit key, a 256-bit checksum of 36-byte header, and a string up to 24 bytes long.
 Thus, we have reinsured